 Liquidity Risk Management is governed as per the provisions of the ALM policy.
-The ALM position for the Bank was well managed and regulatory thresholds complied with during Q4FY2022-23.
+The ALM position for the Bank was well managed and regulatory thresholds complied with during Q 4 FY 22-23.
 The Bank has various avenues to leverage upon in mitigating any future liquidity shortfalls.
-Some of the measures include securitisation, Direct Assignment, IBPC transactions, refinance and term loan facilities from Bank.
-The Bank is prioritising longterm funding through deposit mobilisation.
+Some of the measures include securitization, Direct Assignment, IBPC transactions, refinance and term loan facilities from Bank.
+The Bank is prioritizing long-term funding through deposit mobilization.